IRD glitch leaves couple working for six weeks without pay

 Boa said he had since filed a formal complaint and had still not had an update from IRD after a member of the complaints team contacted him last Thursday.

-"A lady from the complaints team found out that it was an IT problem," he said.
+"A lady from the complaints team found out that it was an IT problem.

-"At the point, she said the [IRD] was still not sure what the issue was.
+"At that point, she said [IRD] was still not sure what the issue was.

 "They mentioned the system refresh but said they still weren't sure if it was because of that or another reason."

-Boa, a qualified nurse who hopes to practise in New Zealand, said the situation was not only financially stressful but meant he was not able to renew he nursing registration in the UK to be able to apply for a local registration.
+Boa, a qualified nurse who hopes to practise in New Zealand, said the situation was not only financially stressful but meant he was not able to renew his nursing registration in the UK to be able to apply for a local registration.

 "I don't have any money left at the moment.
 I'm just very stressed."